Dijkstra’s Algorithm in Python & C++ (Example)

 • It cannot guarantee whether the path discovered from source node to destination is the shortest path or not.

-However, in terms of the Dijkstra Algorithm, it will choose edges based on their cost.
-As a greedy algorithm, it will pick the best or minimum cost paths.
+However, in terms of Dijkstra’s Algorithm, it chooses edges based on their cost.
+As a greedy algorithm, it will pick the minimum cost paths.

 For this process, steps are given below: